 Special safeguards apply to the use or conduct of juvenile sources; that is sources under the age of 18 years.
 On no occasion should the use or conduct of a source under the age of 16 years be authorised to give information against his parents or any person who has parental responsibility for him.
-The duration of a juvenile CHIS is one month.
-The Regulation of Investigatory Powers (Juvenile) Order 2000 SI No 2793 contains special provisions which must be adhered to in respect of juvenile sources.
-This can only be authorised by the Director of Business.
+The duration of a juvenile CHIS is fourene months subject to at least monthly reviews to ensure that it is maintained for no longer than necessary.
+The Regulation of Investigatory Powers (Juvenile) Order 2000 SI as amended by the Regulation of Investigatory Powers (Juveniles) (Amendment) Order 2018 No. 2793 contains special provisions which must be adhered to in respect of juvenile sources.
+This can only be authorised by the Chief Executive Director of Business.